-Michael Fortun, RPI & ISIS, and Herbert J. Bernstein, Hampshire College & ISIS
+Michael Fortun, RPI & ISIS Institute, and Herbert J. Bernstein, Hampshire College & ISIS Institute

 For most people, understanding the sciences means familiarity with the end products of science - a new drug, a new theory of the cosmos, yet another technological advance.
 But the fascination with and emphasis on these end products obscures the processes that underlie every stage of scientific inquiry from the earliest posing of a question, to the application of scientific truths, to many of our most urgent and complex social problems.
-In their provocative new book, Mike Fortun and Herbert J. Bernstein advocate a new approach to the sciences of the twenty-first century based on the processes scientists and the sciences actually follow: "muddling through," the combined operations of language, experiment and human social judgments.
+In their provocative, now classic, book Mike Fortun and Herbert J. Bernstein advocate a new approach to the sciences of the twenty-first century based on the processes scientists and the sciences actually follow: "muddling through," the combined operations of language, experiment and human social judgments.
 The authors draw on historical events, the writings of scientists and cutting-edge science to convey the complex interactions that determined how and why ideas, experiments and expert interpretations are shaped into truths that are at once messy and reliable, ambiguous and robust, incomplete and illuminating.
 Click here to read the book's excellent review in Physics World, the European equivalent of Physics Today, March 2000, page 47.
 (Reproduced here below the line for those who do not have an IOP account.)

 Current and past issues of our newsletter, After the Fact, are available for download.
-So is the first and so far only issue (Summer 2000) of the new ISIS journal.
+So is the first issue (Summer 2000) of the new ISISinstitute journal.
 They can be viewed and printed using Acrobat Reader.
-Printed copies are also available from the ISIS office.
+Printed copies are also available from the Institute office.

 Occasional Papers and Offprints